Chances are, you've probably spent an afternoon falling down a rabbit hole of YouTube videos.

 - 82% of Gen Z say they’ve used YouTube to watch content that will make them feel nostalgic.
 (YouTube)

 Takeaways for Video Marketers

-Based on the research, Gen Z turns to YouTube when they want to learn something or improve a skill.
-They also use the platform to deepen real-life connections and take a break from the stress of being a teenager.
-If you're targeting Gen Z, educational and entertaining content will reign supreme.
+Based on the research, Gen Z turns to YouTube when they want to relax or revisit positive memories from their past.
+If you're targeting Gen Z, entertaining content will reign supreme.

 What Millennials Watch on YouTube

 - YouTube reaches more millennials than all the TV networks combined.
 (The Shelf)

 - A 2022 report found that YouTube will have nearly double the penetration of TikTok among millennials this year. (eMarketer)

 - News and human interest stories to keep up to date